Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Immortals/Greater Immortals/Deities/Celestial/The Eight Fallen/Amora.md

+---
+classification: celestial
+PC: false
+aliases:
+---

 Amora was a Celestial known for her deep emotional connections with other beings.
 She was loved deeply and loved others in return.
-Her essence was one of compassion and empathy, making her a beacon of emotional support among the Celestials.
-She fell during the battle against the [[Epic Dragons]], her love proving to be both her strength and vulnerability.

-She was one of the eight Celestials who fell before the indomitable might of the Dragons.
+Their similar natures drew them to each other, and she married [[Erebus]].
+She faltered at his death, and fell herself during the battle against the [[Epic Dragons]].